meilisearch/documentation/guides/advanced_guides/safeguards.md

 If you do not want MeiliSearch to throw an error when there is no snapshot at the given path you can add the following flag: `--ignore-missing-snapshot`.
 MeiliSearch will then continue its process and not import any snapshot.

 When starting from a snapshot, chances are that you already have an existing database. **For security reasons, a database is never overwritten**.
 To load a snapshot when an existing database is present, you will have to delete it manually.
-By default, the database is in `/data.ms` folder ([unless you changed the path](/guides/advanced_guides/configuration.md#database-path)), which is located in the same folder as your MeiliSearch binary.
+By default, the database is in `data.ms` folder ([unless you changed the path](/guides/advanced_guides/configuration.md#database-path)), which is located in the same folder as your MeiliSearch binary.
 The simplest way to delete your database is the use `rm -rf data.ms`.
 After which you can start your MeiliSearch with the path to the snapshot you want to load.

 [[More about snapshots flags and env variables]](/guides/advanced_guides/configuration.md#schedule-snapshot-creation)